Decorah offers many interesting and fun things to do including:

 - Vesterheim Norwegian-American Museum

-Decorah's terrain lends itself to spectacular road and mountain biking, as seen here on IPTV.
+Decorah's terrain lends itself to spectacular road and mountain biking, as seen on Iowa Public Television.
 The 12 mile Trout Run Trail encircles Decorah.
-See the map for details.
+View the Trout Run Trail map for its complete route around Decorah.
 The following Decorah establishments offer bike rental and/or route planning:

 - Decorah Bicycles

 101 College Drive